October 7, 2020

 Apply your talents and abilities to ensure universal safety and well-being as only you can.

-As a previously single divorcée, I witnessed our illuminating interconnection following an evening yoga class in bucolic Bucks County, Pennsylvania.
-I glided seamlessly through yoga flow in the flirtatious hope I’d impress my fellow yogi and casual date.
-The intensity of my moving meditation left me as gently buoyant as if I had landed cross-legged on a lightly grounded cloud.
+I had glided seamlessly through a yoga flow class in the flirtatious hope I’d impress my fellow yogi and casual date.
+The intensity of our moving meditation left me as gently buoyant as if I had landed cross-legged on a lightly grounded cloud.

-Mobilizing Inside-Out Empathy and Shared Understanding
+Mobilize Inside-Out Empathy and Shared Understanding

 In a PBS 1985 interview, mythologist and author Joseph Campbell called the greatest human transgression “the sin of inadvertence, of not being alert — not quite awake.”
 Campbell urged viewers: “follow your bliss” and “enjoy the refreshment and life within us all the time.”

-Like a proud parent or guardian, my most enriching joy comes from my gratitude and faithfulness towards all blessedly diverse beings and our interconnected environment.
-Faithfulness for me involves writing.
+Like a proud parent or guardian, my most enriching joy comes from my gratitude and faithfulness towards all blessedly diverse beings and the wildly beautiful organic environment that sustains us.

 One of APCI’s most inspiring client partnerships involved the The Arc of Somerset County.
-Together with The Arc, APCI provided a voice for people with intellectual and developmental disabilities, enhanced their equitable inclusion and community participation; promoted ways to prevent some disabilities; and increased financial donations and the businesses that hire people with disabilities and the projects provided to Arc occupational centers.
+Together with The Arc, APCI provided a voice for people with intellectual and developmental disabilities, enhanced their equitable inclusion and community participation; promoted ways to prevent some disabilities; and increased financial donations and both the organizations that hire people with disabilities and the projects provided to Arc occupational centers.

-The COVID-19 pandemic has since heightened global awareness of our interdependence with all beings and the organic environment that sustains us.
+The COVID-19 pandemic has since heightened global awareness of our interdependence with all beings and, also, our environment.

 Our global time-out opened a window for more of us to become attentively aware and proactively responsive.
 It provided nonessential workers with a pause from being too preoccupied with often conflicting obligations and digital distractions to empathize with themselves, let alone anyone else.